FredHutch/coop/_drafts/slack-discussions.md

 ---
-title: "Slack is a communication"
+title: "Slack is a communication tool"
 author: The Coop Team
 categories:
   - Community